NuGet/NuGetDocs/site/Docs/Reference/Package-Restore-with-Team-Build.markdown

 When your build process restores packages before building the code, you don't need to check-in **.targets** files

 <p class="info">
 <strong>Note:</strong> Packages must be authored to allow loading in Visual Studio.
-Otherwise, you may still want to check in <strong>.targets</strong> files so that developers can simply open the solution without having to restore packages first.
+Otherwise, you may still want to check in <strong>.targets</strong> files so that other developers can simply open the solution without having to restore packages first.
 </p>

 The following demo project shows how to set up the build in such a way that the `packages` folders and **.targets** files don't need to be checked-in.
 Finally, I'll show how you can setup an automated build on the [Team Foundation Service] for this sample project.